National Railway Museum: Overview

 The National Railway Museum has over 6,000 objects on display of which around 100 are locomotives or rolling stock which tell the stories for Britain's railway innovation.
 The collection also includes fine jewellery worn by railway queens, models of planes, boats and hovercraft, and experimental technologies such as Louis Brennan's Gyroscopic Mono-rail car.

-It is the largest museum of its type in Britain, attracting 782,000 visitors during the 2018/19 financial year (the largest in the world in terms of floor area of exhibition buildings is Cité du Train in the French town of Mulhouse, although this attracts far fewer visitors than the National Railway Museum).
+It is the largest museum of its type in Britain, attracting 656,205 visitors in 2025.
+The largest in the world in terms of floor area of exhibition buildings is the French Cité du Train in Mulhouse, although this attracts far fewer visitors than the National Railway Museum.

 The National Railway Museum was established on its present site, the former York North locomotive depot, in 1975, when it took over the former British Railways collection located in Clapham and the York Railway Museum located off Queen Street, immediately to the southeast of the railway station; since then, the collection has continued to grow.

-The museum is accessible on foot from York railway station.
-A "roadtrain" runs from the city centre (near York Minster) to the museum on Leeman Road during half-term, holidays and summer.
-York Park and Ride also serve the museum from the car park entrance, on Line 2 (Rawcliffe Bar-York).
-Admission to the museum has been free since 2001.
+The museum is within walking distance of York railway station.
+A "roadtrain" runs from the city centre (near York Minster) to the museum on Leeman Road during summer months and school holidays.
+The York park and ride also serves the museum.
+Admission has been free since 2001.
 It is open daily from 10 am to 5 pm during February half-term holiday, then Wednesday to Sunday only from 10 am to 5 pm.

 Locomotion – the National Railway Museum in Shildon, County Durham was opened in October 2004 and is operated by the NRM in conjunction with Durham County Council.
 It houses more of the National Collection in a new building and a historic site around the former workshop of Timothy Hackworth and in the most recent full year for which figures have been published (2011–2012), it attracted more than 210,000 visitors.